jacione/jacione/README.md

 - 👨‍🎓 I'm currently working toward a PhD in physics at Brigham Young University.
 - 👀 I’m interested in coherent diffraction imaging, algorithm development, device interfacing, experiment automation.
 - ⌨ I'm pretty good with Python and LaTeX, with a vague grasp of C, C++, Javascript, and a few other languages.
-- 🌱 I’m currently learning about GPU-accelerated computing.
+- 🌱 I’m currently learning about linguistics in my spare time.
+Fascinating subject.
 - 💞️ I’m open to collaborate on pretty much anything.

 # Fun facts about me